family-guy/blog/_workflow/details.md

 - Commit changes
 - Back to fourth step; repeat
 - If changes ok, push up on `feature`
+- Wait for CircleCI job to complete
 - Create pull request in Github
 - Final check, merge into `master`, delete `feature`
-- Wait for CircleCI builds to complete
+- Wait for CircleCI jobs to complete
 - Check `<production-domain>` in browser
 - If not ok, rollback by reverting on `master`
 - Else locally, on `gce`, `git cherry-pick` changes
 - Push up on `gce`
-- Locally, update `master` and delete `feature`
+- Locally, delete `feature`